Technologicat/unpythonic/doc/macros.md

 The ``dbg`` block can be run at any position after ``prefix`` and before ``tco`` (or ``continuations``).
 (It must be able to see function calls in Python's standard format, for detecting calls to the print function.)

-For simplicity, **the block macros make no attempt to prevent invalid combos** (unless there is a specific technical reason to do that for some particular combination).
-Be careful; e.g. don't nest several ``with tco`` blocks (lexically), that won't work.

-The correct ordering for block macro invocations is somewhat complicated by the fact that some of the above are two-pass macros.
+The correct ordering for **block macro invocations** - which is the actual user-facing part - is somewhat complicated by the fact that some of the above are two-pass macros.
 Consider this artificial example, where `mac` is a two-pass macro:

 ```python
 with mac: